 Side Sleeping Position

+When sleeping on your side, the shoulder create a gap between your head and bed.
 Due to this reason, side sleepers require a thick pillow to fill the space between their neck and shoulders.
 For adults, the recommended pillow height is between 5 to 7 inches.
 This height is good enough to keep your spine straight, and not too thick to bend your neck out of alignment.

 In addition to the height, side sleepers will require an extra firm pillow to achieve more comfortability.
 You see, pillows tend to collapse under the weight of the head hence becoming too thin.